Courtney Peldon

-Courtney Peldon (born April 13, 1981) is an American television and film actress.
+Courtney Peldon is an American television and film actress.

 Early life and education

 Peldon was born in New York City, New York.
 Her younger sister Ashley is also an actress.
-Both she and Ashley became involved in the entertainment industry as a child actor.
+Both she and Ashley became involved in the entertainment industry as child actors.

 Peldon graduated from Skidmore College where she majored in abnormal psychology and minored in film studies.

 Career

-Peldon starred on Broadway at age 8 in the Gershwin Theatre Meet Me in St. Louis for the show's entire run in the role of 'Tootie', originated by Margaret O'Brien in the Judy Garland film version.
+Peldon starred on Broadway at age eight in the Gershwin Theatre Meet Me in St. Louis for the show's entire run in the role of 'Tootie', originated by Margaret O'Brien in the Judy Garland film version.

 Peldon is best known for her three seasons as Jonathan Taylor Thomas's on-screen girlfriend Lauren on Home Improvement, and for her three seasons on Boston Public.
 She has appeared in many roles on various television shows such as That '70s Show, Entourage, The Pretender, Star Trek: Deep Space Nine, Renegade and Nash Bridges.

-She has played roles in several films including Angel Heart, Out on a Limb, Little Giants, indie film Skin Walker, National Lampoon's Adam & Eve, Tobe Hooper's Mortuary, and the Farrelly brothers' comedy Say It Isn't So.
-More recent films include the science fiction thriller InAlienable, the psychological thriller The Road to Hell.
+She has played roles in several films including Out on a Limb, Little Giants, indie film Skin Walker, National Lampoon's Adam & Eve, Tobe Hooper's Mortuary, and the Farrelly brothers' comedy Say It Isn't So.
+More recent films include the science fiction thriller InAlienable, and the action-fantasy film Road to Hell.